Frequently Asked Questions

 How can you decide this without first consulting with local residents?

-The municipality came forward as soon as it was clear that the Singelweg site was both suitable and available.
-Before that, a careful study was made of the possible locations.
-Earlier communication could have led to unnecessary unrest about locations that ultimately would not be chosen.
-Now that there is a concrete plan, room has been made for discussions with the surrounding area, including meetings and a sounding board group.
+The municipality made its announcement once it was clear that the location on Singelweg was both Singelweg and available.
+Before that, a careful investigation was conducted to determine which locations would be possible.
+Communicating earlier could have led to unnecessary unrest about locations that would ultimately not be chosen.
+Now that there is a concrete plan, space has been created for discussions with the local community, including through meetings and a sounding board group.

 Why can't we object?